trivedikavya/LingoVoice-Agent/README.md

 ## 💬 The Story

-> *Building this taught me that the best AI apps aren't just about the algorithms—they're about **how those algorithms make the user feel**.*
+> *Building this taught me that the best AI apps aren't just about the algorithms they're about **how those algorithms make the user feel**.*

 For the 2026 Hackathon, my goal was to bridge the gap between "text on a screen" and "real human connection."
 The result is LingoVoice AI—a bi-directional speech agent that doesn't just translate words; it **speaks them with human emotion**.

-The Glassmorphic UI, the reactive AI Orb, the Gen2 voices—every element was chosen to create a sense of **magic**.
+The Glassmorphic UI, the reactive AI Orb, the Gen2 voices every element was chosen to create a sense of **magic**.
 Not the "I don't understand this" kind of magic, but the **"This feels impossibly good"** kind.

 That's what I wanted to build.
 Not just a translator, but a **communications terminal** that bridges not just languages, but **human connection itself**.